pparesh25/Getbhavcopy-alternative/README.md

 >> NSE index with original name up to 2023-06-19

-# Weekend

-Added Weekend_Getbhavcopy-Eq-with original Indexes name.py file to download data in weekend.<br> But my recommendation is to use this to download data only on weekends when the market is open.

 # Your generous contribution will help and allow me to allocate more time

 If you find my work valuable and want to contribute its growth.